OA and Project-Level Finance

 3.4 Carbon and Blue Carbon Finance

-Blue carbon ecosystems--mangroves, seagrass meadows, tidal marshes, and kelp forests--sequester carbon at rates significantly higher per unit area than many terrestrial ecosystems.[21]
+Blue carbon ecosystems--particularly mangroves, seagrass meadows, and tidal marshes--sequester carbon at rates significantly higher per unit area than many terrestrial ecosystems.
+Kelp forests are also highly productive but their role in long-term carbon sequestration remains under active investigation.[21]
 Carbon finance mechanisms including voluntary carbon markets, compliance markets, and results-based climate finance increasingly target blue carbon.
 Ocean Accounts provide essential measurement infrastructure for blue carbon finance.

 Account-Based Carbon Quantification